Ughaz Nur II: History

-He was born in Zayla in the year 1835 and crowned in Bagi in 1848.
+He was born in Zayla in about the year 1835 and crowned in Bagi in 1848.
 He was from the Reer Ugaas subclan of the Makayl-Dheere.
 Of stature a tall and brown man with a short beard.
 He was known to have tall legs and long arms.
 During his youth, he loved riding, hunting and the traditional arts and memorized a great number of proverbs, stories and poems.
 He was the type to speak words that would never be forgotten once they entered people's ears.
 He was a brave and masculine man.
 Apart from that he was also a great and famous poet and during his reign there was not a man alive that could compete with him in poetry.

 Eventually, Nur II came on to create his own store of sayings, poems and stories that are quoted to this day.
 He knew by heart the Gadabursi heer(customary law) and amended or added new heer during his reign.
 He was known for fair dealing to friend and stranger alike.
 It is said that he was the first Gadabursi Ughaz to introduce guards and askaris armed with arrows and bows.

 During the time of Nur II both Egypt and Ethiopia were contending for power and supremacy in the Horn of Africa.
 To add the European colonial powers were also competing for strategic territories and ports in the Horn of Africa.

 In the year 1876 Egypt using Islam as a bargaining chip signed a treaty with Ughaz Nuur and came to occupy the northern Somali coast which included Zayla, the seat of the Gadabuursi sultanate, but also to occupy the town of Harar and the Harar-Zeila-Berbera caravan route.

 Ughaz Nuur went to Egypt to meet Ismail Pasha, the khedive, belonging to the Ottoman Empire, who honored the King of the Gadabuursi with medals and expensive gifts.
 The Ughaz there signed a treaty accepting Egyptian protection of Muslims in Somaliland and Ethiopia.